MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M19_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 ## Lab overview

-In this lab, we will create a new Azure DevOps project, populate the project repository with a sample application code, create a build pipeline.
-Next, we will install WhiteSource Bolt from the Azure DevOps Marketplace to make it available as a build task, activate it, add it to the build pipeline, use it to scan the project code for security vulnerabilities and licensing compliance issues, and finally view the resulting report.
+In this lab, you will use **WhiteSource Bolt with Azure DevOps** to automatically detect vulnerable open source components, outdated libraries, and license compliance issues in your code.
+You will leverage WebGoat, an intentionally insecure web application, maintained by OWASP designed to illustrate common web application security issues.

+[WhiteSource](https://www.whitesourcesoftware.com/) is the leader in continuous open source software security and compliance management.
+WhiteSource integrates into your build process, irrespective of your programming languages, build tools, or development environments.
+It works automatically, continuously, and silently in the background, checking the security, licensing, and quality of your open source components against WhiteSource constantly-updated deﬁnitive database of open source repositories.

+WhiteSource provides WhiteSource Bolt, a lightweight open source security and management solution developed specifically for integration with Azure DevOps and Azure DevOps Server.
+Note that WhiteSource Bolt works per project and does not offer real-time alert capabilities, which requires **Full platform**, generally recommended for larger development teams that want to automate their open source management throughout the entire software development lifecycle (from the repositories to post-deployment stages) and across all projects and products.

+Azure DevOps integration with WhiteSource Bolt will enable you to:

+- Detect and remedy vulnerable open source components.
+- Generate comprehensive open source inventory reports per project or build.
+- Enforce open source license compliance, including dependencies’ licenses.
+- Identify outdated open source libraries with recommendations to update.

 ## Objectives

 After you complete this lab, you will be able to:

-- Create a Build pipeline
-- Install WhiteSource Bolt from the Azure DevOps marketplace and activate it
-- Add WhiteSource Bolt as a build task in a build pipeline
+- Activate WhiteSource Bolt
-- Run build pipeline and view WhiteSource security and compliance report
+- Run a build pipeline and review WhiteSource security and compliance report

 ## Lab duration

--   Estimated time: **60 minutes**
+-   Estimated time: **45 minutes**

 ## Instructions